apache/amoro-site/arctic-site/content/quickstart/quick-demo.md

 ### Check self-optimizing

-As new data is written to the table, Arctic will automatically trigger self-optimizing on the table.
+As new data is written to the table, Amoro will automatically trigger self-optimizing on the table.

 Click on `Tables` in the sidebar, select the test table to enter the table details page, switch to the `Optimizing` tab, where you can see all the self-optimizing tasks on the table.